Valkyr-JS/ValkyrSceneCards/README.md

 ## Styling

 I've tried to minimize the amount of theme-based styling such as colors, font appearance, etc. so that the cards are as compatible with theme plugins as possible straight out of the box.
-Where this couldn't be achieved, I've used CSS variables for easier styling.
+Where this couldn't be achieved, I've used CSS variables for easier custom styling.
 They have the following default values;

 ```
 :root {